 As Phil says, its down to how you want to play it.
 I have found that being prepared is a good thing and using common sense certainly helps, so having an organised driver or guide rather than winging it has meant that I was able to do Cairo quite happily with very minimal fuss.
 Dressing appropriately, not making eye contact, ignoring calls/shouts/whistles etc.

-And most importantly, knowing that it probably will happen and not accepting it, but anticipating it so that I didnt get annoyed/rattled/frustrated when it did happen certainly helped. almost 7 years ago
+And most importantly, knowing that it probably will happen and not accepting it, but anticipating it so that I didnt get annoyed/rattled/frustrated when it did happen certainly helped. over 7 years ago